tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 *"If I knew what my code was supposed to do, I would have published by now."*

+I see the point.
-This is something that *characterizes* scientific code -- we write it because we *don't know* what the answer is.
+Something that *characterizes* scientific code is that we write it because we *don't know* what the answer is.
 Therefore, we can't write tests for it.

 And so testing scientific code is an oxymoron.

 And we shouldn't waste our time trying to do it.

 Right?